 You installed WireGuard on your VPS.
 You read three contradictory tutorials.
 The wg0.conf you pasted doesn't ping, or it pings but DNS leaks, or the kill switch nukes your entire machine when you disconnect.
 The cause is almost always the same: a template copied without understanding the original context.

-This guide ships 8 production-tested wg0.conf templates running on Contabo VPS S, with use case, known gotchas, and the four lines you need to adapt.
+This guide ships 8 production-ready wg0.conf templates for the Contabo Cloud VPS 10, with use case, known gotchas, and the four lines you need to adapt.
 Pick the one that matches your scenario, swap keys, connect.
 Five minutes.

 Shared conventions